Can Liverpool afford to let 'safety valve' Wijnaldum leave on a free transfer? | Goal.com

 There was at least one notable absence as Liverpool stepped up their preparations for the Premier League restart with a practice match at Anfield this week.

-Wijnaldum was back on the grass at Melwood on Wednesday, but Liverpool may soon have to cope without the Dutchman on a more regular basis.
+Wijnaldum was back on the grass at Melwood on Wednesday, but Liverpool may soon have to cope without the Netherlands international on a more regular basis.

 Next month he will enter the final year of his Reds contract.
 While the rest of Klopp’s go-to men – Mohamed Salah, Sadio Mane, Roberto Firmino, Jordan Henderson, Andy Robertson, Trent Alexander-Arnold and Virgil van Dijk – are tied into long-term deals, Wijnaldum stands alone; his future, for the time being at least, is uncertain.